Key details

 - maintain the basic order in which units are to be attempted; and

-DOMESTIC STUDENTS (Note: there is no intake for international student visa holders in Semester 2)
+There is no intake for intake for International student visa holders in Semester 2.

 SPECIALIST ELECTIVE unit availability